The Whole World Is Watching (The Falcon and the Winter Soldier): Plot

 Zemo discovers a memorial service for Donya Madani, the adoptive mother of the Flag Smashers' leader Karli Morgenthau.
 He, Wilson, and Barnes are confronted by John Walker and his partner Lemar Hoskins.
 Wilson convinces them to let him speak to Morgenthau, but as he tries to persuade her to change her violent methods they are interrupted by an impatient Walker.
 A fight ensues and Zemo shoots Morgenthau, causing her to drop Super Soldier Serum vials.
 As he is destroying these, Zemo is incapacitated by Walker who takes the remaining vial.
 Morgenthau escapes.

 The Dora Milaje arrive to apprehend Zemo, but Walker refuses to hand him over.
 In the ensuing fight, Walker is humiliated while Zemo escapes.
 Walker later discusses the Super Soldier Serum with Hoskins, who suggests Walker will make the right decision should he take it.
 Meanwhile, Morgenthau plans to divide the group and threatens Wilson's sister, Sarah, and her family to lure him and Barnes into a meeting.
 Walker and Hoskins attack other Flag Smashers, with Wilson and Barnes rushing to find them, resulting in another fight where Wilson realizes Walker has taken the serum.

 Morgenthau follows Wilson and Barnes and joins the fight, accidentally killing Hoskins.
-Enraged by his death, Walker chases down a member of Flag Smashers who held him back from saving Hoskins and violently beats him to death with his shield.
-He then realizes that he is surrounded by horrified bystanders who witnessed his actions, including Wilson, Barnes and Morgenthau.
+Enraged by his death, Walker chases down a member of Flag Smashers named Nico, who held him back from saving Hoskins, and violently beats him to death with his shield.
+He then realizes that he is surrounded by horrified bystanders who witnessed and recorded his actions, including Wilson, Barnes and Morgenthau.